rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 ### Optional

+- `az_resilient` (Boolean) Whether to deploy the cluster across multiple availability zones for AZ resiliency.
+When enabled, `subnet_az_config` blocks must be specified in `vm_config` and `use_placement_groups` must be false.
+Changing this forces a new resource to be created.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `use_placement_groups` (Boolean) Whether to use placement groups for the cluster.
 Changing this forces a new resource to be created.